asifsalam/asifsalam.github.io/_posts/2015-05-16-R-and-PowerPoint-Part-2.md

 # Save the data frame in a tab separated file
 write.table(films,file="eastwood_films.csv",append=FALSE,quote=TRUE,sep="\t",row.names=FALSE)

 ```

-## More web scraping
+## **More web scraping**

 I got some additional data on the box office receipts of Mr. Eastwood's films from [Box Office Mojo][9].
 The code and reulting data frame is available on [Github][12]

 That required some work!
-But now have the poster images and some basic data.
+But we now have the poster images and some basic data.
-(And hopefully, know a bit more about web scraping than before!)
+(And I know so much more about web scraping than before!)

 Next up:
-Part 3 - At last!
+[Part 3][13] - About time!
 We'll use the data to play around with more advanced animation and interaction in PowerPoint.

 Previously:
 [Part 1][10] - RDCOMClient basics